 The tents are secluded and spacious at approximately 75 square metres in size.
 Draped ceilings give an old-world safari camp feel combined with modern finishes of varied textures in stone, wood and leather.
-The neutral palette and light shades of green throughout gently mirror the surrounds.
-Stylish and crisp, even the décor seems cooling in an otherwise hot and dry part of northern Namibia.
+The neutral palette and light shades of green gently mirror the surrounds.
+Stylish and crisp, even the décor feels cooling in this otherwise hot and dry part of northern Namibia.

 The main area of the lodge is welcoming and comfortable with an open-plan lobby, reception and lounge.
-Meals are a delight, there are five courses.
-Indulge and enjoy the setting.
-A glass of wine or a whiskey around the fireplace seems a fitting way to end the day.
+Meals are a delight – five courses, beautifully presented and best enjoyed with a glass of wine or a whiskey around the fire.

 A short drive from the park entrance gates, you can explore the wonder of Etosha National Park on your own.
 Take a self-drive or, if you’re staying two nights or longer, join a guided safari through the park.
-Head off in an open safari vehicle with lunch packs included.
-Being in the park all day means you’re guaranteed to have some incredible sightings and there’s plenty to see.
-Etosha is more than just wildlife.
-The landscape and pan views are equally as impressive.
+Being in the park all day guarantees some incredible sightings – and Etosha’s landscapes are every bit as impressive as its wildlife.

 The main reason you are here is to explore the wildlife of the National Park and there’s no better way that with a lodge guide in an open safari vehicle.
 This is a full day safari, so pack your hat and sunscreen and a jacket for the early morning chill.
 Don’t forget your camera and binoculars.
 Entrance fees, drinks and lunch packs are included.
 You leave early morning as the sun comes up and you are back around 14:00pm.